The Pueblo Bonito Sunset Beach Resort & Spa is all grown up now!

 It’s a very large attractive space separated into smaller different dining areas, including a sushi bar, pizza-and-pasta trattoria, Mexican cantina, Asian food resto, fresh fruit smoothie station and ice-cream parlor.
 See their healthy “Perfect Balance” breakfast, lunch and dinner menu.

-We ate breakfast in its 1950’s Diner one morning, filling up on a full American breakfast while listening to Johnny Cash and other great music from the 50’s.
+We ate breakfast one morning in the 1950’s Diner section, filling up on a full American breakfast while listening to Johnny Cash and other great music from the 50’s.